 - The younger generations of consumers look for the biggest diamond at the lowest diamond price.

 What Is The Diamond Market Price Per Carat?

 For the uninitiated, a carat is the diamond’s weight.
 One carat is equal to 0.2 grams.
 Depending on the 4C’s of diamond assessment, a one-carat diamond is more expensive than a .99 carat.
 Therefore, any round number carat has a bigger price than its fractional counterpart.

-- The demand for diamonds was initially by an De Beer ad campaign over two hundred years ago.
-It essentially made diamonds a necessity for people committing to a relationship; and diamonds the chosen symbol of love.
+- The demand for diamonds was started by a De Beer ad campaign over two hundred years ago.
+It essentially made diamonds a necessity for people committing to a relationship.
+And diamonds are the chosen symbol of love.
 Anything less was just second best.

 - Certain organisations have significant influence over the diamond trade and pricing.
-Their influence and say so sets the price parameters for diamond trade and re-sell value globally.
+Their influence and say-so set the price parameters for the diamond trade and re-sell value globally.

-- Lab-grown diamonds are overtaking natural diamonds now: Lab-grown are the preferred choice for price-sensitive, young buyers – who value the size of a diamond over its quality more than any generation prior.
+- Lab-grown diamonds are overtaking natural diamonds now: Lab-grown is the preferred choice for price-sensitive, young buyers – who value the size of a diamond over its quality more than any generation prior.

-- Stifling the so-called short supply of diamond by the diamond cartel is a way to bring up the price.
+Stifling the so-called short supply of diamonds by the diamond cartel is a way to bring up the price.
 This is to ensure that the price of the diamond is justified for its rarity and elegance.

-- Unlike gold, diamond prices have no benchmark for comparison.
-Therefore, diamond pricing do not depend on the economy of any country.
+Unlike gold, diamond prices have no benchmark for comparison.
+Therefore, diamond pricing does not depend on the economy of any country.
 The diamond cartel dictates the price.

 Like any luxury item, it is best to do extensive research on finding the right diamond for the right price.
 Don’t rely just on experts, use your instincts.

 For a comprehensive view of integrating a high-performing pricing team in your company,

 Are you a business in need of help aligning your pricing strategy, people, and operations to deliver an immediate impact on profit?